KBNLwikimedia/GLAMorousToHTML/README.md

     - the *country_key* variable to the new country key you added to the json file  (default = "Netherlands")
     - the *institute_index* to the index of the line corresponding to your institution in the json file (default = 0; first line under a country key)

-That's  all, you should now be able to run the script.
-The HTML page will be added to the [site/](site/) folder and the Excel to the [data/](data/) folder.
+That's  all, you should now be able to run the main [GLAMorousToHTML script](GLAMorousToHTML.py).
+The generated HTML page will be added to the [site/](site/) folder and the Excel to the [data/](data/) folder.

 In case you can't get the script up and running, please open an issue in this repo.